Jiaqi093/01-MovieRecordsWebpage-Group-Django-Python-2022/README.md

 This project is mainly designed for users to record their favourite movie reviews.
 Their are three types of privacy for selection: private, friends only or public.
-Users can rate, put comments, add picture, add title and add author for each movie record, and we might add a new functionality "make friends" in the future.
+Users can rate, put comments, add picture, add title and add author for each movie record, and we might add a new functionality "make friends" in the future if necessary.

 # To run the program: